PoliticalGraveyard.com

 Greene, Joseph E. — Prohibition candidate for U.S. Representative from Ohio 15th District, 1902.
 Burial location unknown.

-Greene, Joseph N., Jr. — U.S. Vice Consul in Montreal, 1943.
+Greene, Joseph N., Jr. — U.S. Vice Consul in Montreal, as of 1943.
 Presumed deceased.
 Burial location unknown.

-Greene, Keith — American Independent candidate for Presidential Elector for California, 1972.
+Greene, Keith — Candidate for Presidential Elector for California.
 Still living as of 1972.

 Greene, Kristine — of West Greenwich, Kent County, R.I.
 Republican.
 Delegate to Republican National Convention from Rhode Island, 2008.
 Female.
 Still living as of 2008.